Crytochain/Crypto/Chain3.md

     chain3.currentProvider

 Will contain the current provider, if one is set.
-This can be used to check if moac etc. set already a provider.
+This can be used to check if LBR etc. set already a provider.

 ##### Returns